austinmama/vsrx/vsrx-default-config.md

 |ge-0/0/3|ae1|Does Not Exist|ae1|Does Not Exist|

 ### vSRX High Availability interfaces (legacy architecture)
-#### GRE, SR-IOV for 10G an Linux Bridging for 1G, 18.4 Only

-Also used if system is behind problematic Arista 7048T server that requires GRE to cluster properly.
-{: note}

 |**Interface**|**10G Priv+Pub** |**10G Priv Only** |**1G Priv + Pub** |**1G Priv Only** |
 |-------------|----------------|-----------------|-----------------|----------------|